Last Updated on February 10, 2023 by Melissa S.

 Think about it – the monthly £40ish cost includes all your texts, minutes and data, but a substantial amount of this figure is to spread the cost of a £600-£700 smartphone (or more) over 2 years.

 If you continue to pay your £40 bill for months after your contract has expired, you are massively overpaying for a service as your phone is already bought outright.
 It would be like continuing to pay for your car or a loan repayment months after it was cleared.

 What is a SIM only contract?

 For anyone who is unsure, a SIM only contract is exactly what it says – you just pay for the calls, data and texts rather than the cost of a phone.
 But obviously, you need to supply your own phone.
 Because of this, they are a much cheaper option and some offer much greater allowances than the phone contracts.

 For example, my 2 year monthly contract payment for an iPhone 6S with Three was £43.00 a month.
 That is a total of £1032, or £512 per year.
 This included unlimited texts and calls but only 2gb of data.
 (Three used to have “all you can eat” data but this changed and I massively noticed the difference!)

-This is why I took the decision not to upgrade my iPhone 6s last December.
+This is why I took the decision not to upgrade my iPhone XR recently.
 In fact as soon as the contract was paid off I couldn’t wait to downgrade to SIM only.
-Three, who I have been a customer with for 10+ years, have some excellent sim only deals and I now pay £15 a month for unlimited texts, calls and 12gb of data.
-This deal also comes with the benefits I enjoyed on my contract plan such as “Go Binge” (Unlimited data for apps such as Netflix) and free data roaming abroad (Feel at Home).
+Three, who I have been a customer with for 10+ years, have some excellent sim only deals and I now pay £13.50 a month for unlimited texts, calls and 12gb of data.

 Purely for cosmetic purposes rather than performance, if you’re sticking with your old phone for a while longer, a new case could be just the thing to give it a new phone feel for a fraction of the cost.